astronomyk/SimCADO/SimCADO/simcado/docs/source/Updates.md

 The current stable version is SimCADO v0.3.
 The current development version is SimCADO v0.4dev

 ### Development version
+2016-12-06
+* Added functionality to generate "ideal" AO PSFs using POPPY for the diffraction limited core and added a Seeing halo 2016-11-12
 * Bug fix in simcado.psf - psf.lam_bin_centers was taking opt_train.lam_bin_centers instead of using the "WAVE0" keywords in the FITS header
 * Bug fix in source.psf - apply_optical_train() was asking for PSFs outisde of the opt.train.psf range. related to the point above